Bill Shumard, President & CEO

 Under Shumard's leadership, SOSC is now recognized as one of Special Olympics' premier programs in the world-wide movement that serves nearly 5 million athletes in 180 countries.
 SOSC is served by 65 full-time employees and approximately 15,000 volunteers, operating annually on approximately $17 million ($5 million in-kind), and serving an 11-county region that reaches from San Diego to San Luis Obispo.

-Athlete growth has nearly doubled to more than 15,000 during Shumard's tenure, while the average age of SOSC's athlete has dropped from 37 to 22.
+Athlete growth has nearly doubled to nearly 18,000 during Shumard's tenure, while the average age of SOSC's athlete has dropped from 37 to 22.
 This is largely due to the highly successful School Partnerships Program, which now accounts for more than 50% of SOSC's athletes.

 SOSC has served as the host program for Special Olympics' U.S. Business Meeting (2007) and the International Law Enforcement Torch Run Conference (2010), along with being awarded the bid for the 2015 Special Olympics World Summer Games—the largest sporting and humanitarian event in the world.
 In addition, the organization continues to serve as a movement leader in the areas of sports programming, revenue generation and technology best practices, earning numerous “Program Innovation Awards” from Special Olympics North America.